Read with BonusRead with Bonus

 "Come on, let’s see if we can be of any help."

-I nodded, my legs shaky but my resolve stronger.
-I followed Maeve onto the merchant vessel, the reality of my new life sinking in.
-This was the world I had been thrust into, a world of violence and survival.
+I nodded.
+I followed Maeve onto the merchant vessel, the reality of my new life settling in.
+This was the world I had been thrust into.
+A world of violence and survival.
 If I was going to make it, I would need to be strong, resourceful, and unyielding.

 We moved among the wounded, offering what aid we could.
 I caught Captain Blackthorn's eye.
-For a moment, our gazes locked, and I saw something in his expression that surprised me: a flicker of approval, perhaps even respect.
-It was gone in an instant, replaced by his usual cold, calculating.
+For a moment, our gazes locked, and I was taken aback by what I saw.
+I saw a flicker of approval, perhaps even respect.
+It vanished in an instant, replaced by his usual cold, calculating demeanor.

 Previous Chapter